vyclu20/CITS1001-2022-Sem-1-Project-1---Supermarket-Operation/README.md

 > Order - This class also communicates with the Product class to process the orders for a customer.
 The constructor in this class takes an Order ID to generate the invoice receipt.

 > Both the Store and Order classes are able to create anonymous product type objects corresponding to the number of products in the input files.

-> FileReader: This class is used by the three classes above to read the input file.
-I did not write this class, it was written by the unit coordinator.

-The zip file also contains 3 JUNIT test classes to test the Product, Store and Order codes.
-I did not write these test classes either, they were written by my unit coordinator.